deep-diver/ai-paper-reviewer/content/paper-reviews/2410.12788/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure illustrates the Meta-Chunking process, showing how margin sampling and perplexity methods dynamically combine sentences into chunks of varying lengths to maintain logical coherence.
+> 🔼 The figure illustrates the Meta-Chunking process, showing how sentences are grouped into meta-chunks based on logical connections, and then dynamically merged to achieve desired chunk sizes.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Overview of the entire process of Meta-Chunking.
 Each circle represents a complete sentence, and the sentence lengths are not consistent.
 The vertical lines indicate where to segment.
 The two sides at the bottom of the figure reveal Margin Sampling Chunking and Perplexity Chunking.
 Circles with the same background color represent a meta-chunk, which is dynamically combined to make the final chunk length meet user needs.